JGBs rise as Fed stimulus raises hopes of more BOJ easing

 * Sovereign funds hiring specialists for private equity exposure

-The Fed said on Thursday it would buy $40 billion of mortgage-backed debt per month until the employment outlook improves substantially as long as inflation stays tame.
-It also said it was extending the time frame for maintaining its current low interest rates until at least mid-2015, from its previous plan through late 2014.
+* The Fed said it will buy $40 billion of mortgage-backed debt per month until the employment outlook improves substantially as long as inflation stays tame.
+It also said it was extending the timeframe for maintaining its current low interest rates until at least mid-2015, from its previous plan through late 2014.

-"A lot of people had been waiting for the Fed decision to make investments," said Tadashi Matsukawa, head of Japan fixed income at Pinebridge Investments in Tokyo.

-"Yesterday's 20-year auction was pretty strong, however a lot of hedging was done and a lot of short positions were created and they needed to buy back JGB futures."

 "It's a sign that people in the market are doubting the effectiveness of monetary policy.
 Normally, additional easing expectations mean you should see expectations of a stronger economy down the road," he said.

-The yield on the benchmark 10-year cash bond slipped 2.5 basis points to 0.800 percent after dropping as low as 0.795 percent, moving away from a three-week intraday high of 0.835 percent hit on Thursday.
+* The yield on the benchmark 10-year cash bond slipped 3 basis points to 0.795 percent, moving away from a three-week intraday high of 0.835 percent hit on Thursday.

 * Sovereign funds hiring specialists for private equity exposure